amit-y11/tglivesubsapi/README.md

 # tglivesubsapi
 Simple Flask App to get live subscribers count of telegram channels along with channel logo and description.

-You can check out this api here [tglivesubsapi.vercel.app](ttps://tglivesubsapi.vercel.app/) You can get channel or group name, its description , its current subcribers/members , and its profile picture
+You can get channel or group name, its description , its current subcribers/members , and its profile picture
 ```json
 {"channel_name":"Bots By Amit",